We use cookies to deliver essential features and to measure their performance. By using this site you accept our Privacy Policies.

 How bright is Asteroid 5 Astraea?

-The current visual magnitude of Asteroid 5 Astraea is 10.12.
-Given its brightness, Asteroid 5 Astraea should be visible with the help of a binocular with a 60mm aperture, might require a small telescope.
+The current visual magnitude of Asteroid 5 Astraea is 11.52.
+Given its brightness, Asteroid 5 Astraea should be visible with the help of a telescope having an aperture of 4 inches (100mm) or more.

 The following chart is the predicted light curve (visual magnitude as a function of time) of Asteroid 5 Astraea, according to the most recent ephemerides data.
 Magnitude data is sampled with a 2 days interval and there might be inaccuracies for objects changing brightness very rapidly during the course of a few days.
 For comets there could be large discrepancies between the observed and predicted brightness because of their highly dynamic behaviour.